Coleg Gwent: Campuses

 The college operates from five campuses in South East Wales – City of Newport, Crosskeys, Torfaen Learning Zone, Usk and Blaenau Gwent Learning Zone.

 The City of Newport Campus is situated just a few minutes’ drive from the city centre (and just eight minutes from the M4).
 It offers a range of vocational and academic courses, some delivered in partnership with local schools and all geared towards giving learners the skills businesses in the area are looking for.
 Campus facilities include: engineering and construction workshops, art studios, science labs, hairdressing and beauty salons, and a digital technology suite.

 Crosskeys Campus is the largest of Coleg Gwent’s campuses.
 It has strong links with local schools and businesses, and offers over 30 A Level subjects, as well as degree qualifications and a diverse range of vocational courses.
 The campus hosts a performing arts theatre, a restaurant and hair salon that are open to the public, industry-standard equipment for advanced manufacturing courses, a Higher Education hub, and a well-equipped Learning Resource Centre.
 Crosskeys Campus is also home to the Dragons Junior Rugby Academy, so students can develop their rugby skills alongside their chosen course.

 Torfaen Learning Zone in Cwmbran is the newest Coleg Gwent campus, which opened in January 2021.
 The brand-new purpose-built campus will become the home for all post 16 education in the Torfaen borough.
-Offering modern state-of-the- art facilities, the Learning Zone is located in the heart of Cwmbran and is easily accessible by public transport.
+The Learning Zone is located in the heart of Cwmbran and is easily accessible by public transport.

 Usk Campus, home to Coleg Gwent’s land-based, sport, outdoor activities and public services courses, is situated in a rural location in the Monmouthshire countryside.
 It can be easily reached from Monmouth, Abergavenny, Caldicot, Chepstow, Magor, Pontypool and Newport, and it’s close to the M4 motorway.
 The 850-student campus features a state-of-the-art Learning Resource Centre; a Higher Education Hub; animal and equine centres; refurbished gym, sport and outdoor education facilities; and a new student café.
 The college's administrative headquarters are also located at the Usk Campus.

-Blaenau Gwent Learning Zone in Ebbw Vale opened in 2012 and became the home of all A Level education in Blaenau Gwent, offering a wide mix of courses including a wide range of A Level subjects and vocational courses for a broad range of industries.
+Blaenau Gwent Learning Zone in Ebbw Vale opened in 2012 and became the home of all A Level education in Blaenau Gwent, offering A Level subjects and vocational courses for a broad range of industries.
 The Learning Zone forms part of the regeneration of the old Steelworks site in Ebbw Vale, now known as The Works.
 Campus facilities include: purpose-built construction workshops, professional kitchens, recording studios, a new composite manufacturing facility, MAC computer suites, a performance area, hair and beauty salons that are open to the public, and a Learning Resource Centre.